(+420) 234 261 904 info@neotax.eu

 • Data from past tax years (Registered Retirement Savings Plan (RRSP) contribution limit, repayments required under the Home Buyers Plan or Lifelong Learning Plan)

-When to file a TAR?
+When to file a tax return?

 People who aren't self-employed must file a tax return by the 30th of April every year.
 Self-employed individuals don't have to submit their tax refund until the 15th of June.